Super Bowl VII: Playoffs

 Morrall led the Dolphins to a 20–14 playoff win over the Cleveland Browns.
 However, Griese started the second half of the AFC Championship Game to help rally the Dolphins to a 21–17 victory over the Pittsburgh Steelers.
 A fake punt by Miami's Larry Seiple made the difference.

-Meanwhile, the Redskins advanced to the Super Bowl without having allowed a touchdown in either their 16–3 playoff win over the Green Bay Packers or their 26–3 NFC Championship Game victory over the Cowboys.
+Meanwhile, the Redskins advanced to the Super Bowl without having allowed a touchdown in either their 16–3 playoff win over the Green Bay Packers or their crushing 26–3 NFC Championship Game victory over the Cowboys, the defending Super Bowl champions.

 Super Bowl pregame news and notes

 Much of the pregame hype surrounded the chances of the Dolphins completing a perfect, undefeated season, as well as their quarterback controversy between Griese and Morrall.
 Griese was eventually picked to start the Super Bowl because Shula felt more comfortable with Morrall as the backup just in case Griese was ineffective following his recent inactivity.
 Miami was also strongly motivated to win the Super Bowl after having been humiliated by the Dallas Cowboys in Super Bowl VI.
 Wrote Nick Buoniconti, "There was no way we were going to lose the Super Bowl; there was no way."
 Head coach Don Shula, loser of Super Bowls III and VI, was also determined to win.
 Although Shula was relaxed and charming when dealing with the press, it was all an act; Dolphins players described him as "neurotic" and "absolutely crazy."
 He was also sick during Super Bowl week with the flu, which he kept secret.

-Still, many favored the Redskins to win the game because of their group of "Over the Hill Gang" veterans, and because Miami had what some considered an easy schedule (only two opponents, Kansas City and the New York Giants, posted winning records, and both of those teams were 8–6) and had struggled in the playoffs.
-While Washington had easily crushed both playoff opponents, Miami had narrowly defeated theirs.
-Most surprisingly, the Dolphins needed to mount a fourth-quarter comeback against the Browns, whom they were heavily favored to defeat.
+Still, many favored the Redskins to win the game because of their group of "Over the Hill Gang" veterans, and because Miami had what some considered an easy schedule (only two opponents, Kansas City and the New York Giants, posted winning records, and both of those teams were 8–6).
+This is reflected in the regular season standings where Miami ended the regular season 7 games in front of the Buffalo Bills in the AFC East while Washington barely won the NFC East winning the division over the Dallas Cowboys by one game. and had struggled in the playoffs.
+In the playoffs, Miami trailed in the second half of both contests needing a 4th quarter comeback against the Browns in the Divisional round and a quarterback change in the AFC Championship against the Steelers.
+Washington easily beat their playoff opponents holding both to a field goal.